 Use Glass Cleaner for Added Shine

-Wiping over your sink with a glass cleaner is a great way to make your sink shine.
+Wiping over your stainless steel sink with a glass cleaner is a great way to make your sink shine.

 Leave Juices on The Sink

 Don't leave fruits or juices on the sink; wipe them up immediately as they contain citric acids which over time can etch the surface.

 Don't leave chorine/chloride chemicals on stainless steel surfaces as this could damage the surface of the sink.